 To complicate matters further, the addict’s body may stop making certain chemicals altogether.
 Commonly, for example, the body makes its own version of opiates to reduce pain and improve mental functioning.
 When a person stops taking opiates, he may discover his body no longer produces natural opiates.
 This is a symptom of opiate withdrawal and includes a variety of symptoms, including:

 - Involuntary movements of the legs

 In addition to the real and persistent risk of overdose, people who use opiates are at risk of contracting HIV and developing AIDS.
-In the past, researchers thought this risk existed because people were sharing needles and drug paraphernalia while they were on opiates, but now, researchers suggest that people engage in risky sexual behaviors while they’re under the influence, and these behaviors can cause infection.
-An article published by the NIDA makes this connection quite clear.
-The authors report that 64 percent of people who were receiving treatment for HIV/AIDS between the years of 2005 and 2009 had used an illicit drug, but none had injected the drug.
+In the past, researchers thought this risk existed because people were sharing needles and drug paraphernalia while they were on opiates, but now, researchers suggest that people engage in risky sexual behaviors while they’re under the influence, and these behaviors cause infection.
+In fact, around 64 percent of people who received treatment for HIV/AIDS between the years of 2005 and 2009 used an illicit drug, but none injected the drug.

 Dealing With an Addiction

 Some suggest addiction occurs due to the influence of genetics.
 While it’s true addictions pass down through families, people should not assume there is no effective treatment for addiction.
 Medication therapies, combined with effective counseling sessions, help addicts leave the addiction behind.
 It might take years of work, and the addict may need some form of medication-assisted therapy, but recovery is within reach.

 At Michael’s House, we’ve helped hundreds of people overcome their opiate addictions.
 We tailor our approaches to meet the needs of our patients, and we work hard to make sure that our clients are comfortable throughout treatment.
 We hope you’ll call today to find out more.